lbbrhzn/ocpp/docs/Charge_automation.md

     * By monitoring real-time energy consumption, you can automatically reduce the EV's charging rate to prevent overloading the household's electrical circuits and potentially tripping the main fuse.

 * **Optimizing Solar Power Usage:**
-    * When the solar panel production is avaiable in Home Assistent, you can prioritize charging the EV with excess solar energy.
+    * When the solar panel production is available in Home Assistant, you can prioritize charging the EV with excess solar energy.

 * **Demand Response:**
-    * When you have dynamic energy pricing you charging rates based on time-of-use electricity pricing.
+    * When you have dynamic energy pricing, you can adjust charging rates based on time-of-use electricity pricing.

 This page provides several examples and hints to illustrate some of the many potential use cases."

 ## Adjusting the charge current

-When the OCPP integration is added to your Home Assistent you get a slider to control the maximum charge current named:
+When the OCPP integration is added to your Home Assistant, you get a slider to control the maximum charge current named:
 <mark>number.<name_ocpp_charger>_maximum_current</mark>

 While using this entity in your automation might seem logical, it could potentially lead to permanent damage to your charger in the long run.
 This entity controls the OCPP ChargePointMaxProfile, which configures the maximum power or current available for the entire charging station.
 This setting is typically written to non-volatile storage (like EEPROM or flash memory) to persist across reboots.
 Frequent writes to these types of memory can accelerate wear, potentially shortening the lifespan of your charger.
+Ten updates per day is no problem at all, 1 update per 10s could break your charger somewhere between 3 days and 3 years depending on the HW solution.

+⚠️ **Warning**: Using the maximum current slider in automations can lead to permanent hardware damage due to frequent writes to non-volatile memory.

 ### TXprofile